-PowerPoint is a tried-and-true communication tool used successfully by presenters in almost every industry.
-And while images are a great way to make your PowerPoint presentations memorable, you can rarely do without type entirely.
-So good font design is an essential element for presentation success.
-We’ll give you 7 tips to make your text passages better.
+PowerPoint is a proven communication tool used successfully by presenters in almost all industries.
+And while images are a great way to make your PowerPoint presentations memorable, you can rarely do without type altogether.
+So good type design is an essential element for presentation success.
+We give you 7 tips to make your text passages better.

-This makes font design the most important visual element in your entire presentation.
-The way you present your font can determine the success or failure of your entire presentation.
-This includes, for example, your choice of fonts, colors, and point sizes.
-With that in mind, here are 7 ways you can improve your PowerPoint presentation typographically.
+This makes the type design the most important visual element in your entire presentation.
+The way you present your writing can determine the success or failure of your entire presentation.
+This includes, for example, the choice of fonts, colors and point sizes.
+With this in mind, here are 7 ways you can improve the typography of your PowerPoint presentation.

-There are a few things your audience shouldn’t do during your presentation: talk, sleep, or play with their cell phones.
+There are a few things that your Audience should not do during your presentation: talk, sleep or play with the cell phone.
 There will be some slides that your audience will need to read carefully, so make it easy for them.
 Never use a font size smaller than 12, and ideally use a font size between 16 and 18.
 If your audience doesn’t have to laboriously read your text, they’ll be better able to pay attention and fully absorb your message.

-Headlines are meant to grab attention.
-But they can hardly do that if they are barely distinguishable from the rest of the text.
-While your body text should be 16-18 point (14 if you really have space problems), your headings should be 20-24 point.
+Headlines are designed to grab attention.
+But they can hardly do that if are hardly distinguishable from the rest of the text.
+While your body text should be 16-18 point (14 if you really have space issues), your headings should be 20-24 point.

-Do not make text elements as hard as a wall
+Do not make text elements hard as a wall

 Do not use exotic fonts